ImpishDeathTech/d4jcommands/README.md

 # d4jcommands
-a javapackage to be included in a discord4j project for people who are lazy
+a javapackage to be included in a discord4j project for people who are lazy or prototyping and want a quickstart

 # Basic Example Bot.java
 ```java